 A self cleaning oven cleans itself with temperatures well above normal cooking temperatures which eliminate soils completely or reduces them to a fine powdered ash you can wipe away with a damp cloth.
 While the oven is in operation, the oven heats to temperature much higher than those used in normal cooking.
 Sounds of metal expansion and contraction are normal.
-Oder is also normal because the food soil is being removed.
+Odor is also normal because the food soil is being removed.
 Smoke may appear through the oven vent.

 During the self cleaning cycle, the outside of the range can become very hot to the touch.
-Do not leave small children unattended near the appliance.